If you are in immediate danger, DIAL 911 – If you cannot call, TEXT 911 if you are in Chester County

 We encourage everyone in our community to join us all October and shining purple lights at your home, business, or organization throughout the month – and if you do, don’t forget to tag us! @DVCCCPA

-Thank you to our friends at the Coatesville VA Medical Center who will be lighting their campus purple for Light the Night this October!
+Thank you to our friends at the Coatesville VA Medical Center who will be lighting their campus purple for Light the Night in 2023!

 Paint The Town Purple